-Personnel responsible for moving livestock from the livestock trailers to the unloading ramps to the holding pens and from the holding pens to the stunning area must do so with a minimum of excitement and discomfort to the animals.
+Personnel responsible for moving livestock must do so with a minimum of excitement and discomfort to the animals.
 The ramps, driveways, and the floors of pens must be constructed and maintained so that the livestock have good footing.
-There are many ways to do this, such as using metal mesh and grooves cut or impressed into the cement.
+There are many ways this can be accomplished, such as using metal mesh and grooves cut or impressed into the cement.
 Establishments also need to consider the impact that seasonal weather conditions may have on footing.
 For example, it may be necessary for the establishment to use sand or some other material on the floors during the winter to overcome slick conditions.

-Livestock pens and driveways should be constructed so that animals are not driven around many sharp corners.
+Livestock pens and driveways should be constructed so that animals are not driven around multiple sharp corners.
 Pens, driveways, and ramps must be maintained in good repair.
 They must be kept free from sharp or protruding objects that can cause injury.
 Loose boards, splintered or broken planks, broken pipe rails, broken unloading ramps, and unnecessary openings where the head, feet, or legs of an animal may be injured must be repaired.
-Pens, alleyways, or fencing in disrepair such that an animal may be injured as a result is a regulatory violation of humane practices.
+Pens, alleyways, or fencing in disrepair such that an animal may be injured as a result is considered a regulatory violation of humane practices.